LUANDAGUIDE · CRAFTS & SOUVENIRS

 • Location: South of central Luanda, in the Benfica area (taxi/driver or ride-hailing recommended).

-• Cash: Bring cash (smaller notes help).
+• Money: Bring cash (smaller notes help).
 Card acceptance is limited.

 When to go